 Inside: Is your child ready for their 1st Day of School?
 Are you ready?
-You need these clever and practical Back to School solutions to make your life easier and to set your kids up to have a successful school year.
+You need these clever and practical tips to make Back to School easier and to set your kids up to have a successful school year.

-They need to be physically ready with the right school gear.
+They need to have the right school gear.

 They need to be emotionally ready to say goodbye for the day.